ReactorCoreDev/ZenithX/readme.md

 ### Player Stats
 - Increase Any Stat
 - Decrease Any Stat
-- Dynamic stat list based on game data
+- Stat list based on game data
 ### Other
 - Kick Player
 - Console